iasonasdi/MoniKube/README.md

 # MoniKube

-`Last Updated: 24/11/2025`
+`Last Updated: 2/12/2025`

-A comprehensive Kubernetes distributed monitoring tool that monitors all clusters deployed on a VM and collects data, stats, and system metrics.
+A comprehensive Kubernetes distributed monitoring tool that monitors all clusters deployed on compute nodes (VMs or physical machines) and collects data, stats, and system metrics.

 ## 🚀 Features